Black Panther Party: Chronology

 Panther slogans and iconography spread.
 At the 1968 Summer Olympics, Tommie Smith and John Carlos, two American track and field medalists, gave the black power salute during the American national anthem.
 The International Olympic Committee banned them from all future Olympic Games.
 Film star Jane Fonda publicly supported Huey Newton and the Black Panthers during the early 1970s.
 She ended up informally adopting Mary Luana Williams, the daughter of two BPP members.
 Fonda and other Hollywood celebrities became involved in the Panthers' leftist programs.
 The Panthers attracted a wide variety of left-wing revolutionaries and political activists, including writer Jean Genet, former Ramparts magazine editor David Horowitz (who later became a harsh critic of what he described as Panther criminality), and left-wing lawyer Charles R. Garry, who acted as counsel in the Panthers' many legal battles.

 The BPP adopted a "Serve the People" program, which at first involved a free breakfast program for children.
 By the end of 1968, the BPP had established 38 chapters and branches, claiming more than 5,000 members.
 Eldridge and Kathleen Cleaver left the country days before Cleaver was to turn himself in to serve the remainder of a thirteen-year sentence for a 1958 rape conviction.
 They settled in Algeria.

-By the end of the year, party membership peaked at around 2,000.
-Party members engaged in criminal activities such as extortion, stealing, violent discipline of BPP members, and robberies.
-The BPP leadership took one-third of the proceeds from robberies committed by BPP members.